kopchik/go-to-live-kata/README.md

 1. I use mariadb because the ancent mysql shipped with ubuntu 14.04 does not support `unix_socket` auth.
 I decided not to go with backports or something.
 1. Some parameters could be parametrized, but I think yaml+templates look just ugly.
 1. We trust `wp-cli` provided by a third party is not malicious.
+1. Password remains in logs of salt.
+They are not readable by a normal user, but...

 ## What's left